Terapon jarbua: Description

-Terapon jarbua is a medium-sized grunter with an oblong body which is moderately laterally compressed.
-The oblique mouth is oblique with the jaws being of equal length and the maxilla reached the level of the front edge of the eye in juveniles and the centre of the eye in adults.
-It has conical, slightly recurved teeth which are set in bands with those in the outer rows being much enlarged, there are teeth on the roof of the mouth in juveniles but in many adults these are absent.
-There are 11 or 12 spines in the dorsal fin and 9 to 11 rays, the spiny portion is strongly arched, with the fourth to sixth spines being the longest and has a deep notch.
-The anal fin has 3 spines and 7 to 10 soft rays while the caudal fin is emarginate.
+Terapon jarbua is a medium-sized grunter with an oblong, slightly laterally compressed body.
+The mouth is oblique; the jaws are of equal length, and the maxilla is level with the front edge of the eye in juveniles and the centre of the eye in adults.
+It has conical, slightly recurved teeth which are set in bands along the jaw.
+The teeth in the outer rows are enlarged and are present in juveniles but not all adults.
+There are 11-12 spines in the dorsal fin and 9-11 rays.
+The spiny portion of the fin is strongly arched, with the fourth to sixth spines being the longest and most deeply notched.
+The anal fin has 3 spines and 7-10 soft rays while the caudal fin is emarginate.
 They have 75–100 pored scales in their lateral line.
-They have a silvery white body which has 3 or 4 curved stripes from the nape to the rear of the body with the lowest stripe continues through the centre of the caudal fin.
-There is a black blotch on the spiny part of the dorsal fin between the third and sixth spines and the tail is striped with a black tip to each lobe.
-This species sexual maturity after attaining a total length of 13 cm, they are most commonly recorded at total lengths of around 25 cm and the longest recorded fish was 36 cm.
+They have a silvery white body lined by 3-4 curved stripes from the nape to the rear of the body with the lowest stripe bisecting the caudal fin.
+There is a black spot on the spines of the dorsal fin between the third and sixth spines and the tail is striped with a black tip to each lobe.
+This species reaches sexual maturity after attaining a total length of 13 cm.
+They are most commonly recorded at total lengths of around 25 cm, and the longest recorded fish was 36 cm.